 Once you’ve nailed your business model for your AI idea, you can be certain that your patent will protect your business – not just your technology.

 After you’ve reflected and asked yourself about your business model, we recommend whiteboarding your patent.
 What does this mean?

 When you describe your idea to someone for the first time, it often helps to sketch on a whiteboard.
 Drawings can help others understand your great idea.
 This is particularly helpful for AI, as machine learning is very new and not always understood.

 Whiteboarding your patent has the same benefits.
 You can sketch out the answers to Steps 1 and 2, while simultaneously describing your cool technology (finally!)
 You have to integrate all three in order to get the best patent for your AI idea.
 By putting all of your ideas on a whiteboard, you can be certain that they are a) clear and b) complete.

 After all, you don’t want to leave anything out of your patent!
 Or have it fail because you didn’t describe your ideas clearly enough.

 The time has come for you to write and file for your patent—but can you do this on your own?

-The short answer is that you can file your own provisional application – check out our article on the provisional to find out how.
+The short answer is that you can file your own provisional application.
 But patents are complicated.
 It’s not easy to get all of the information that you need (although we’re doing our best to provide you with a steady stream of information).
 And perhaps even more difficult-- you have to find the time to do it.

 If you do decide to get help, beware of budget-busting patent firms that charge by the hour.
 Check out our post on common AI patent pitfalls.